jaison10/InfoTrack-Rank/README.md

 # InfoTrack-Rank
 This application is designed to retrieve search engine results and determine the rank of a specific URL within those search results.
 If the rank is identified, it will be saved in the MSSQL server for historical records.
+Note: The records will be stored only if Ranks are found.
 ## API :
 The API is built using .Net 7.0, EF Core, LINQ operations, and Repositories for robust functionality.
 #### Setup: